Other data type

 }

-Run Chapter7_1/ with ch7_1_char_in_struct.cpp will get the following result.
+Run Chapter7_1/ with ch7_1_char_in_struct.cpp to obtain the following result.

 lbdex/input/ch7_1_char_in_struct.cpp